 Students will explore the topic of genetics in reference to captive animals in a zoo setting.
 Specifically, students will investigate the roles of the Species Survival Plan, or SSPs, in modern zoos today.
 Students will also explore why the knowledge of genetics is important for the conservation and preservation of wild populations.

 Slippery When Wet

 - Meets South Carolina 2014 Science Academic Standards:

 Dive into the world of wetlands to explore how these fragile systems are so critical to biodiversity and environmental health.
 Hop and slither along the way with some animal guests as students discover how they can help be better stewards to the environment.

 This program has been developed to allow schools within the City of Greenville to meet the requirements of the City of Greenville Stormwater Utility Fee Credit policy.
 You are eligible for this credit (which will come back to the school in local funds from the district level) if you send a full grade level to this program annually.
 For more information, please contact City engineering staff at 864-467-4400 or view the city credit policy.

-This program presents young teens with educational opportunities, salary ranges and ideas on how to start planning for an exciting job they may not have considered.
+This program presents young teens with educational opportunities and how to start planning for an exciting job they may not have considered.